Generating series of a new class of orthogonal Shimura varieties: Introduction

-It is enough to show that (\ref{gen_s}) is an automorphic form with values in $H^{2er}(G(F)(D\times G(\AAA_f)/K), \CC)$.
+It is enough to show that (\ref{gen_s}) is an automorphic form with values in $H^{2er}(D\times G(\AAA_f)/K, \CC)$.
 We show this using the properties of the Kudla-Millson form on the weight of each individual $\omega_0(x, \tau_i)$, as we can rewrite (\ref{gen_s}) as:

-and the RHS is a theta function of weight $(n+2)/2$ with values in $H^{2er}(G(F)(D\times G(\AAA_f)/K), \CC)$, thus it is automorphic.
+and the RHS is a theta function of weight $(n+2)/2$ with values in $H^{2er}(D\times G(\AAA_f)/K, \CC)$, thus it is automorphic.

 {\bf Acknowledgements.} The authors would like to thank Xinyi Yuan for suggesting the problem and for very helpful discussions and insights regarding the problem.
-ER would also like to thank Max Planck Institute in Bonn for their hospitality, as well as to the IAS of Tsinghua University where part of the paper has been written.
+We would also like to thank the anonymous reviewer for detailed feedback.
+ER would also like to thank Max Planck Institute in Bonn for their hospitality, as well as to the IAS of Tsinghua University where part of the paper was written.